nodejs/node/doc/api/path.md

 // Returns: 'myfile.html'
 ```

-*Note:* On Windows Node.js follows the concept of per-drive working directory.
+On Windows Node.js follows the concept of per-drive working directory.
 This behavior can be observed when using a drive path without a backslash.
 For
 example, `path.resolve('c:\\')` can potentially return a different result than
 `path.resolve('c:')`.
 For more information, see